Basic Tips And Ideas To Get You Started

 When using an angle grinder, do protect everything in sight.
 Sparks flying out, can burn anything and leave nasty non removable stains on windows.

 Now the fun part begins.
 Insulation is very important as it keeps your camping van protected from the outside noise and temperature.
 There are many kind of materials you can use, such as armaflex (the padding you use when chilling out on a beach), rock wool, natural sheep wool and so on.

 I used the flexible armaflex, which is very practical to use.
 Cut it to appropriate pieces, use some glue on the roof and sidewalls and it will go anywhere you want.
 The key thing in a van camper is humidity.
 You don't want insulation that can't deal with this.

-When I was searching the web for useful information on camper van conversions, I often had a large headache due to the overwhelming information mix.
-So I payed a visit to a friend of mine, which converts quality camper vans for a living and asked him a couple of questions about how to build your own camper van...
+When I was searching the web for useful information on camper van conversions, I often had a large headache due to the overwhelming mix of information.
+So I payed a visit to a friend of mine, which converts quality camper vans for a living and asked him a couple of questions about how to build your own camper van.